 The Sub-Committee considered an appeal against the refusal by officers of an application for home to school transport.
 The circumstances of the case did not fulfil the necessary criteria for assistance.
-Details were presented by the local authority representative of the reasons for refusal together with the grounds of appeal submitted by the parents of the pupil in question.
-The Appeals Sub-Committee also considered verbal representation made by the Appellant at the hearing.
-The Appeal was considered under the general home to school transport policy.
+Details were presented by the Local Authority representative of the reasons for refusal, together with the grounds of appeal submitted by the parent of the pupil in question.
+The Appeals Sub-Committee also considered verbal and written representations made by the Appellant at the hearing.
+The Appeal was considered under the general Home to School Transport Policy.